 Mikka’s vocals are now a tired and weak facsimile of hardcore punk stylings.
 Once the most intense and uniquely monstrous voice within black metal, his throat, now apparently shot to hell entirely, can only manage the most limited range of staccato barks belting forth self-congratulatory platitudes on the same five topics Impaled Nazarene are known for: war, sex, themselves, war, and sex.

-And that’s fundamentally what makes this and the majority of post 1996 releases form this outfit so unacceptable.
+And that’s fundamentally what makes this and the majority of post 1996 releases from this outfit so unacceptable.
 They are essentially a tribute to themselves.
 A celebration of the idea of Impaled Nazarene.
 But this idea, whatever it amounts to, is couched within their first two and half albums.
 It is of the past.
 Without a positive act of creative will it does not exist in the present, at least within the remit of present-day Impaled Nazarene.
-And no amount of one-dimensional, unimaginative serenades they offer to the bacchanalian nihilism that was, can bring it back into existence.
+And no amount of one-dimensional, unimaginative serenades they offer to the bacchanalian nihilism that was can bring it back into existence.

 I say all this with no surprise whatsoever.
 Impaled Nazarene are the last of the old school I would expect to release a ground-breaking magnum opus.
 But it is still remarkable how the mighty fall.
 Reduced to writing riffs based on a handful of templates, placing them in slightly different arrangements for each track, putting the emphasis more on black metal for one, and punk on another.
 This, sadly, is the very definition of phoning it in.
 It’s enough to make one wish this was irredeemably awful.
 But, thanks to a few above average riffs scattered throughout ‘Eight Head Serpent’, Impaled Nazarene have saved themselves from the at least interesting levels of terrible that was ‘Illud Divinum Insanus’, and have instead once again opted for the infuriatingly mediocre.